denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 The brackets `[]` operator converts the expression passed `toString`.
-Converting an one-element array to string it's like converting the element to the string:
+Converting a one-element array to a string is like converting the element to the string:

 ```js
 ['property'].toString() // -> 'property'